-The Economic Survey 2016-2017 published by Ministry of Finance, Government of India, also noted lack of convergence in economic outcomes among the Indian States.
+The Economic Survey 2016-17 published by Ministry of Finance, Government of India also noted lack of convergence in economic outcomes among the Indian states.
 The survey noted that "there continued to be divergence within India or an aggravation of regional inequality".
 From this inference, one could conclude that income may correspond to a conditional convergence, which we will analyse next, incorporating a few control variables.
 These estimations are highly relevant from the perspective of widening regional inequality among states in various economic outcomes (divergence).

-5.2 Conditional convergence
+V.2: Conditional Convergence

-As evident from Table 4, Inpc CAPEX has quite high correlation with In pc REV-EXP.
+As evident from Table 4, lnpc CAPEX has quite high correlation with ln pc REVEXP.
 There are other pairs of control variables having high correlations as well between them.
 This may create spurious regression.
-It may be better to drop some variables with high correlation and get models which are closed to the true regression.
+It may be better to drop some variables with high correlation and get models which is closed to the true regression.
 For example, lnpc REVEXP has shown high correlation with lnpc CAPEX.
-As mentioned, we have collapsed variables into sub-group as group A = economic variables such as public revenue, gross fixed capital formation; group B = financial variables such as CDR, and COMMCREDIT; group C=social and demographic variables such as LIT, TFR, IMR.
+As mentioned, we have collapsed variables into sub group as group A= economic variables like public revenue, gross fixed capital formation; group B= financial variables like CDR, and COMMCREDIT; group C = social and demographic variables like LIT, TFR, IMR.
 Each group has strong relations among them and may create over identification problem for the model.
-We have also dropped variables from each group to arrive at the most appropriate model of convergence for aggregate, coastal and inland regions in Table 6, based on the inferences of pair-wise correlation coefficients from the matrix in Table 4.
+We have also dropped variables from each group to arrive at the most appropriate model of convergence for aggregate, coastal and inland regions in Table 6, based on the inferences of pairwise correlation coefficients from the matrix in Table 4.
 For instance, models were estimated by eliminating three variables, state-wise commercial credit by the banking sector as the financial proxy, along with two socio-demographic variables, viz., literacy rate and total fertility rate.
-However, the estimations of full model as in Eq.
-5 for All India, inland and coastal states are provided in Table 11.
+However, the estimations of full model as in equation 5 for All India, inland and coastal states are provided in Table A5.